 Established in 1922.
 Incorporated by Royal Charter in 1957.
-Sector: Chemical, Biochemical and Process Engineering About: Founded in 1922, IChemE is the UK based and internationally recognised qualifying body and learned society for chemical, biochemical and process engineers.
-Mission: We aspire to be a peer-group leader for all those delivering chemical engineering activities, regardless of discipline.
-We seek not to compete with like-minded institutions but to work with other professional engineering bodies to promote chemical engineering and its contributions to society.
-We will realise our vision when we achieve these four aims: - 1.
-We are respected for our professionalism and technical competence. - 2.
-We are recognised as a vibrant learned society that materially impacts on the Global Grand Challenges. - 3.
-We are acknowledged as a peer-group leader in which an engaged membership receives and adds value. - 4.
-We are known as a high-performing organisation delivering significant value.
-Members: Members include process engineers; specialists in research, design, safety and project management; process operators; technicians and apprentices.
-Approximate number of members: 30,000 O M Licensed to award: EngTech IEng CEng Registered members: 30 41 11,337 - Grades of Membership: Student Member; Technician Member (TIChemE); Affiliate Member; Associate Member (AMIChemE); Chartered Member (MIChemE); Associate Fellow (AFIChemE); Fellow (FIChemE). - Specialist interest groups: 19 including: food and drink; oil and natural gas; pharma; safety and loss prevention; sustainability; and water.
+Sector: Chemical, Biochemical and Process Engineering About: Founded in 1922, IChemE is the home of choice for over 30,000 chemical and process engineers.
+As a UK based and internationally recognised qualifying body and learned society for chemical, biochemical and process engineers we exist to advance chemical engineering's contribution for the benefit of society.
+Vision: Engineering a sustainable future.

+Mission: Putting chemical and process engineering at the heart of a sustainable future - benefiting members, society and the environment.
+We will use our expertise, knowledge and reach to support our vibrant and thriving profession, and collaborate with others to serve society.
+We will lead, connect and support members and stakeholders, enabling us to build a strong global community, working together to make an impact and contribute positively to the UN's Sustainable Development Goals.
+All of this is underpinned by our values of being trusted, collaborative, agile, innovative and impactful which will be inherent in everything we do.
+Members: Members include process engineers; specialists in research, design, safety and project management; process operators; technicians; academics; students and apprentices.
+Approximate number of members: 30,000 O M Licensed to award: EngTech lEng CEng Registered members: 30 36 11,262 - Grades of Membership: Student Member; Affiliate Member; Technician Member (TIChemE); Associate Member (AMIChemE); Chartered Member (MIChemE); Associate Fellow (AFIChemE); Fellow (FIChemE). - Specialist interest groups: Members collaborate, network, and learn via 35 regional member groups globally, and 19 technical special interest groups including food and drink, oil and natural gas, pharma, safety and loss prevention, sustainability, and water.
 Member benefits Structure: Headquarters in the UK with staff also based in Australia, Malaysia and New Zealand, and members in over 100 countries worldwide.
-Ontact details:
+Q Contact details: